iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 Server.py
 ```

-4. Open up a terminal and navigate to the to the folder containing Server.py then issue the following command:
+4. Open up a terminal and navigate to the to the folder containing Server.py then issue the following command.
+This will start the server and wait to receive images for classification.

 ```
 $ python3.5 Server.py
 ```

-This will start the server and wait to receive images for classification.

-4. If you have followed all of the above steps, you can now start the client on your development machine with the following commands:
+5. If you have followed all of the above steps, you can now start the client on your development machine with the following commands:

 ```
 $ python3.5 Client.py